The year is 1999. You’ve just landed in the USA. You’re here because you earned a scholarship to college as a star athlete.

 Waithaka’s friend Festus sent him a couple of tracks: two of which ended up on Wangechi’s Don’t Consume If Seal Is Broken EP, and one on Kwame’s (refer to Uka Uka Uka).

 By the time Waithaka went back to the States, Kwame had shot the music video for the Swahili gospel song Mapenzi Yako.

 Another familiar name pops up in Waithaka’s story.
-He says he met Festus at work as his mother was the supervisor at the company he used to work for.
-It was an after school setting where they’d do activities with autistic kids, taking them to water parks and zoos.
+He met Festus at work as his mother was the supervisor at the company he used to work for.
+It was an after-school setting where they’d do activities with autistic kids, taking them to water parks and zoos.

 “It taught me a lot of patience,” he recalls.